Sundin/sundin.github.io/_drafts/breaking-synchronous-dependencies.md

 ### Async-like behaviour

 A middle way is to make the operation seem like an asynchronous one to the user.
 This is achieved by making sure that the initial request is answered as quickly as possible, with the response simply containing an operation ID of the actual operation to be carried out.
-This ID can be used by the client to check on the status of its request, which the services has put on a queue for processing.
+This ID can be used by the client to check on the status of its request or to sign up for notifications regarding it.
+Meanwhile, the service puts the request on a queue for processing.
 This pattern is useful for heavy operation that takes a long time to complete, or when the operation is dependent on upstream services with unpredictable availability.

 ### Optimistic rendering